Jaipur Dialogues 2025: HJS urges transparent debate on the halal economy and social harmony

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the intended outcome of the dialogue?
+What was the overall outcome of the dialogue?